 To declare the value of goods

 The purpose of a proforma invoice is to ensure that both you and the customer/buyer agree on the terms and conditions of the sale/purchase, including the total cost of the products/services.
-Proforma invoices help declare the value of the product(s) being shipped so that it can pass through customs swiftly and be delivered to the customer/buyers on time.
+It helps declare the value of the product(s) being shipped so that it can pass through customs swiftly and be delivered to the customer/buyers on time.

 For international shipping

 Proforma invoices are also used in international shipping, especially for customs purposes on imports.
-Proforma invoices usually include details about shipping, packaging, delivery fees, and any tax and related shipping costs.
+It usually includes details about shipping, packaging, delivery fees, and any tax and related shipping costs.

 For internal purchase approval